Helping You Seek Necessary Changes to Your Support Agreements

 - A significant medical event

-If you are seeking modifications for any of these or other reasons, our family lawyers at Berger & Brown can help you pursue the changes and adjustments you need.
+If you are seeking modifications for any of these or other reasons, our family lawyers at 307 Law Office can help you pursue the changes and adjustments you need.

 How Does the Modifications Process Work?

 If you have a change in your income or employment status, or you find out that your former spouse has had a change in income or employment status, it may be necessary to request a modification to your spousal or child support order.
 In order to do so, you must file a modification petition.
 Your former spouse has 20 days to respond to the petition, after which time a hearing will be set.
 If you cannot come to an agreement with your former spouse regarding an increase or decrease in support, our Gillette modifications attorneys can help.
 We can assist you with everything from the petition filing process to representation in court, if necessary.
-Alex Berger uses his resources and access to seasoned family lawyers in order to fight for your best interests.
+Our attorneys use their resources and access to seasoned family lawyers in order to fight for your best interests.

-Contact Berger & Brown for Help in Gillette & Newcastle, WY
+Contact 307 Law Office for Help in Gillette & Newcastle, WY

 Life rarely stays the same after divorce, and the spousal or child support arrangements ordered in family court do not always make sense months or years later.
 People get married, change jobs, or lose jobs.
 If you have found yourself in need of modifications to your original support agreement, our firm is prepared to help.
 We bring the efficiency of new practices and the knowledge of years of experience in family law together to better assist you through the process.

-Call Rosie Maynard at the office of Berger & Brown at (307) 257-6368 for a free consultation regarding your support modifications.
+Call Rosie Maynard at the office of 307 Law Office at (307) 257-6368 for a free consultation regarding your support modifications.